Who is Robert Jackson?

 Robert was overwhelmingly re-elected by the voters of his upper Manhattan district three times.

 He and his family have lived in Washington Heights since 1975.
-He is married and a dedicated father of three daughters.
+He is married and a dedicated father to three daughters.